jometzg/azure-openai-assistants/README.md

 ## The sample
 It is best to clone this repo and run inside Visual Studio code with the REST client.

+Alteratively, if you can access GitHub CodeSpaces, that should work just as well.

 [Requests.http](./requests.http)

 ## The Steps